-The patterning resulting from creating and manipulating ladders with needles out of work can create interesting open work fabrics.
+The patterning resulting from creating and manipulating ladders with needles out of work can create interesting openwork fabrics.
 I like to use punchcards or mylars for “automatic” patterning in selecting needles, with carriage set to plain knit, to help keep track of where to introduce transfers when possible.
 Microsoft Excel or Mac Numbers remain my favorite “graph papers” for working out repeats at various stages of developing the trial swatches.

 A work in progress sketch: 2 side by side repeats, my first “drawing”.
-Empty circles indicate where I think I want to produce holes, green transfers and orange ones are toward each other, colored squares (orange and green) indicate number of prongs on tool used for transfers: orange transfers are made with single eye tool, green with triple eye one.
-Needles in greyed out area are left out of work after each transfer to create ladders.
+Empty circles indicate where I think I want to produce holes, green transfers and orange ones are toward each other, colored squares (orange and green) indicate the number of prongs on the tool used for transfers: orange transfers are made with a single eye tool, green with a triple eye one.
+Needles in the greyed out area are left out of work after each transfer to create ladders.
 Where a lace hole is desired the empty needle is returned to work after its stitch is transferred.
-The yellow line is the knit every row center stitch of the pattern.
+The yellow line is the knit every row’s center stitch of the pattern.
 The chart does not match the card, which was further edited

 the punchcard repeat for the edited final version, including markings showing directions of transfers and ” row 1″